sdnts/ingest-worker/README.md

 # ingest-worker

-A Worker to send analytics/logs/traces/metrics from all my projects to Telegraf/InfluxDB
+A Worker to send metrics/logs/traces from all my projects to my Telegraf/InfluxDB instance on Hetzner